 - Lifetime guarantee on authorised repairs

-- No excess if you’re not at fault.
+- No excess if you’re not at fault

-GIO Third Party Property Damage and Fire & Theft Car Insurance
+GIO Third Party Property Damage, Fire and Theft car insurance

-This policy offers the same cover provided under the Third Party Property Damage policy, but this product also covers you against loss or damage to your car caused by fire or theft.
+This policy offers the same cover provided under the Third Party Property damage policy, but this product also covers you against loss or damage to your car caused by fire or theft.

-In addition to the cover offered under the Third Party Property Damage policy, it also offers financial protection against:
+In addition to the cover offered under the Third Party Property damage policy, it also offers financial protection against:

-- loss or damage to your vehicle caused by fire or theft
+- Loss or damage to your vehicle caused by fire or theft

-- $5,000 cover for damage caused to your car by an uninsured driver is included as well.
+- $5,000 cover for damage caused to your car by an uninsured driver

-Third Party Property Damage Car Insurance
+Third Party Property Damage car insurance

 This is the most basic level of cover offered by GIO and also the most affordable.
 When your car causes damage to someone else’s property, this policy provides up to $20 million of liability cover.